 Austin Garrick, one-half of Electric Youth and one-third of the trio who created Drive’s romantic centerpiece “A Real Hero,” says he’s heard that everyone from cool, new artists to folks like the Backstreet Boys have yielded to Drive’s musical influence.

 “I think its influence has been such that it’s contributed, however big or small, to what is now the new normal,” he told Vehlinggo recently.

-A Contemporary Template with Retro Elements
+Drive Soundtrack: A Contemporary Template with Retro Elements

 I’ve been thinking heavily about how we all got here.
 I saw the film and music as having a cool, novel, and engaging aesthetic — colorful synths, great voices, tight beats, a comforting earnestness, and an unrepentant minimalism.
-The thing is, Drive’s use of some elements of the 1980s to create something new and contemporary had over five years led to some extraordinary escalations of nostalgic expressions.
+The thing is, Drive’s use of some elements of the 1980s to create something new and contemporary has over five years led to some extraordinary escalations of nostalgic expressions.

 Some see Refn’s apparent Michael Mann influences — a shade of the starkness of 1981’s Thief and the neon of Miami Vice, along with the heavy use of synth-based music — and consider Drive a 1980s-nostalgia piece.
 Others see both the film and the music as using elements of that era to create something classic and timeless.

 “Refn had a good idea to pay tribute to a certain style of movies from the 80s,” David “College” Grellier — who along with Electric Youth wrote Drive’s popular “A Real Hero” — told Vehlinggo recently. “[He] stayed within the boundaries of good taste and bad taste… The right balance when you are not too 80s.”

 Jewel says something similar.
 Drive will live forever because it “plays on familiar themes we have been exposed to while still remaining fresh.”